Jeannie Colvin, MFT

 What does this have to do with AI?

-I'm hoping that as technology improves, AI will become better and better at helping us understand the way the Collective Unconscious expresses itself through symbols.
 At this moment, it is a good jumping off point but there are too many errors in how AI gathers its information to do more.
-This results in a highly simplistic and reductive understanding of the symbol.
+Remember it's a large language model, not a thinker or evaluator.
+This results in a highly simplistic and reductive understanding of the symbol, or a completely incorrect but popular belief about what a symbol might mean.

 For example, when looking up "What does a Snake mean in a dream?"
 You'll find a result about renewal, Libido, Shadow, fear, and healing.